 - What is the Harquail School of Earth Sciences and which post-secondary programs does it offer?

 - What are the excellent field school opportunities in Sudbury, Ontario, and vicinity?

 - How do geologists study rocks and minerals?

 - What role do mineral resources play in our everyday lives?

-Each workshop is 30-50 min long, but can be customized to your students' knowledge level or interest, or your curriculum demands.
 Our goal is to help you educate students about geosciences and the various career options as a geoscientist.
-Geosciences are a flexible, adventurous and lucrative career option that students may not be aware of!
+Geosciences have flexible, adventurous and lucrative career perspectives!
+Check out the following teacher testimonials: